 View Student Legal Rights.

 Student Peaceful Assembly and Forum Policy

-Such activities may not interfere or disrupt the orderly conduct of university business, events, or infringe on the rights of others.
-In the event the area is not restored to its original condition, the organizer will bear fiscal accountability.
+Manner guidelines: Assemblies and forums may not interfere or disrupt the orderly conduct of university business or events (e.g., safety security, congestion, undue noise, violation of fire and other applicable codes), and may not infringe on the rights of or harm others.
+Threats of harm to others or incitements to violence are not permitted.
+In the event the area is not restored to its original condition or damage occurs to APU property, the organizer will bear fiscal accountability.

 Student Union Policies